Strategic Community Impact Plan

 Duke’s emerging priorities are community-informed.
-By listening to our community partners, neighbors, Durham officials, and community organizers.
-These are the five focus areas in which Duke can forge purposeful partnerships to advance quality of life in Durham.
+By listening to our community partners, neighbors, Durham officials, and community organizers, Duke identified five focus areas in which it can forge purposeful partnerships to advance quality of life in Durham.

 Housing Affordability and Infrastructure